Christine MacMillan

 Pelvic Health Physiotherapist

-Do my extended health benefits cover Pelvic Health Physiotherapy?
+Do my extended health benefits cover virtual Pelvic Health Physiotherapy?

 Do I need a doctor's referral to see a Pelvic Health Physiotherapist?